underscoreio/essential-slick/src/pages/1-basics.md

 val halSays = messages.filter(_.sender === "HAL")
 ```

-Again, we haven't run this query yet---we've simply defined it as a useful building block for yet more queries.
-This demonstrates an important part of Slick's query language---it is made from *composable* building blocks that permit a lot of valuable code re-use.
+Again, we haven't run this query yet---we've defined it as a building block for yet more queries.
+This demonstrates an important part of Slick's query language---it is made from *composable* elements that permit a lot of valuable code re-use.

 <div class="callout callout-info">
 **Lifted Embedding**